Beer can chicken get everyone in my family excited!

 Does your friends and family love chicken like mine?
 If you want to bring some more chicken to the table I would use my recipe for the best smoked chicken wings ever!
 Because who the bloody heck doesn't love wings!!

 I hope you enjoy this smoked beer can chicken.
-Your chicken should be juicy, moist and bursting with flavour.
 I find the perfect accompaniment is fresh corn on the cob and my world famous smoked potatoes.

 If you have saved the drippings from the drip pan, I would encourage you to make a quick and easy gravy to serve with this beauty.
 Mix in any left over beer too, you will be amazed how much flavour is in there!